 #4 Inappropriate contents in apps include violence, sexual, and horror.

 In the US, there is the Entertainment Software Rating Board (ESRB) which rates the suitability of video games in the various platform and consoles.
 Hopefully, more mobile apps will eventually get rated so that parents can be more assured.

-#5 A healthy amount of screen time for children from 4 – 6 years should be not more than half an hour each session.
+#5 A healthy amount of screen time for children from 4 – 6 years should be no more than half an hour each session.
 For primary school children, not more than 1 hour each session (unless it is school-related activity).

 Looking at the device will strain their eyes.
 Parents need to encourage them to look at distant objects to relax their eyes.
-Also, do not neglect introducing books to them, because the current school system still uses textbooks and we do not want children to feel that textbooks are boring.
+Also, do not neglect to introduce books to them, because the current school system still uses textbooks and we do not want children to feel that textbooks are boring.

 #6 Skills such as learning to crawl, walk and grasp objects are NOT imparted through screen time.

 For children under 1 year of age, their developmental milestone is mainly on gross and fine motor skills development, such as learning to crawl and walk, learning to grasp objects with their hands.
-They also learn to recognise familiar faces and familiar voices, and responds when their names are called.
+They also learn to recognise familiar faces and familiar voices and responds when their names are called.
 Such skills are not imparted through screen time.